 Registrant provides investment advisory services specific to the needs of each client.
-Prior to providing investment advisory services, an investment advisor representative will ascertain each client's investment objectives.
+Prior to providing investment advisory services, an investment adviser representative will ascertain each client's investment objectives.
 Thereafter, the Registrant will allocate or recommend that the client allocate investment assets consistent with their designated investment objectives.
+It is the client's responsibility to promptly notify the Registrant if there is a change in their financial situation or investment objectives.